-In his second season (2011-12), Goffi developed a team that routinely played with three freshmen and two sophomores in the singles lineup into one that finished the season ranked No. 41 in the nation, earned a spot in the NCAA Tournament and boasted two entries in the final singles rankings, including 2012 ITA Carolina Region Rookie of the Year Andrew Adams, as well as a top-30 doubles tandem.
-The youthful group doubled the team's overall and SEC win totals from the previous season.
-The season's victory total included seven over ranked teams with five of those coming on the road.
+Goffi proved that he can develop that successful tennis player right out of the gate.
+In his second season (2011-12), Goffi turned a team that routinely played with three freshmen and two sophomores in the singles lineup into one that finished the season ranked No. 41 in the nation, earned a spot in the NCAA Tournament and boasted two entries in the final singles rankings as well as a top-30 doubles tandem.
+The youthful group doubled the team's overall and SEC win totals from the previous season, including seven wins over ranked teams with five of those coming on the road.
 The team grew steadily into its success, closing the regular season by winning five of its last 10 matches before heading into postseason action.

 Goffi joined South Carolina after just four seasons as an assistant coach, the last two of which were spent at Duke University with head coach Ramsey Smith, son of tennis legend Stan Smith.
 The duo wasted little time in returning the Blue Devils to national prominence, turning Duke's sub-.500 record in 2008 into a 16-9 mark in 2009 and a No. 14 final ranking in 2010, the program's highest ranking in three years.
 The Blue Devils' 20-9 overall record in 2010 included a 10-2 ACC mark, which slotted them second in the league and propelled them to the ACC Championship final match.